LINBIT/windrbd/README.md

 Logging
 =======

-To view the log file go to
+To view the log file of the WinDRBD driver, go to

 	C:\windrbd\windrbd-kernel.log

-If you need remote logging, please read on.

-We use syslog UDP packets and a Linux host to debug WinDRBD.

-To configure the log host set a Registry key (string value):

-	Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\services\drbd\syslog_ip

-and assign it the IP address.

-You can use

-	windrbd set-syslog-ip ipv4-address

-to change the syslog IP for this session (the registry key is only evaluated at server start).

-If you are logging to the local Windows machine, use 127.0.0.1 as IP address (this is the default).
+Make sure that the windrbdlog service is running.

 There is also a logfile written by the installer located in the
 %TEMP% directory.
 It should be consulted when something with the